-Significance of the widespread use of commercial-off-the-shelf products in defense systems that include rare earth materials, such as computer hard drives; Specific components within defense systems that rely on rare earth materials, such as traveling-wave tubes, which amplify radio-frequency signals using rare earth permanent magnets; REEs materials are responsible for the functionality of the component and would be difficult to replace without losing performance.
-For example, fin actuators used in precision-guided munitions are specifically designed around the capabilities traditional incandescent and compact fluorescent bulbs; Amplification (i.e. pulses in optical fibres) to assist the data movement and laser lights (to assist with surgery); Very strong, but smaller and lighter magnets (i.e. in windmills); Catalytic converters; Superconductors specifically designed around the capabilities of neodymium iron boron rare earth magnets.
+Significance of the widespread use of commercial-off-the-shelf products in defence systems that include rare earth materials, such as computer hard drives; Specific components within defence systems that rely on rare earth materials, such as traveling-wave tubes, which amplify radio-frequency signals using rare earth permanent magnets; REEs materials are responsible for the functionality of the component and would be difficult to replace without losing performance.
+For example, fin actuators used in precision-guided munitions are specifically designed around the capabilities of neodymium iron boron rare earth magnets. very strong, but smaller und lighter magnets (i.e. in windmills); Catalytic converters; Superconductors --- ---